JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 However, this partnership was terminated and the funding withdrawn and the AAAP's objective of rehousing 50% of the tenants in new homes on the footprint have failed.

 @.
 Why have only 10 of the estate's 200 leaseholders decanted to date taken up the shared equity offer?
 Where did the rest of the leaseholders go?

+Sep 2016 Cabinet report confirms 422 tenants decanted from phase 2 - how many rehoused in site 7 (see SoC).

 ## Compensation issues
 @.
 The Council acknowledges that the value of homes on the Aylesbury are lower than any other properties in the borough and that their shared ownership options are a recognition of this.